CommandShiftHQ/june-22-git-deployment-lecture/books.md

 ## Philip K Dick
 - Ubik
-- Do Androids Cream Of Electric Sheep
+- Do Androids Dream Of Electric Sheep
 - The Man In the High Castle
 - A Scanner Darkly